-We're going to talk about the church this morning.
-One of the marks of a healthy church is a firm commitment to church membership.
-Some churches don't have a membership.
-We do.
 Why?
-We're going to see the biblical basis for this commitment in Hebrews 10:19-25, and then discuss some practical implications of it.
+What is it about the church that makes it so important?
+What does God say about church?
+I'm convinced that one of the characteristics of a God-centered church is a joyful commitment to church membership.
+We're going to see the biblical basis for this in Hebrews 10:19-25, and then discuss some practical implications.

-I. Because of Christ, we have resources to claim (19-21).
+I. We have resources to claim (19-21).